logo

 Projected Job Growth

-Radiologic technologist and technician employment in Arkansas is projected to increase 12.7% between 2018 and 2028, which is faster than the national projection of 9% job growth for rad techs in the US during the same time period.5 180 average annual openings for rad techs are expected in the state each year through 2028.5 The Bureau of Labor Statistics (BLS) reports that as of 2019, the 2,300 radiologic techs in Arkansas earned an average annual salary of $49,770.5 The BLS does not track occupational data for limited scope x-ray technicians.
-However, limited scope technicians typically earn less than fully-licensed radiologic technologists due to the lower educational requirements and work responsibilities.
-Technologists and technicians may be able to find employment opportunities in hospitals, physicians’ offices, imaging centers, and other clinical settings.6 Baptist Health, Arkansas Heart Hospital, and Northwest Medical Center are among the medical centers that commonly hire rad techs in Arkansas.
+Radiologic technologist and technician employment in Arkansas is projected to increase 6.5% between 2020 and 2030.
+This is somewhat lower than the national projection of 8.6% job growth for rad techs in the US during the same time period.5 160 average annual openings for rad techs are expected in the state each year through 2030.5 The Bureau of Labor Statistics (BLS) reports that as of 2022, the 2,380 radiologic techs in Arkansas earned an average annual salary of $55,180.5 The BLS does not track occupational data for limited-scope x-ray technicians.
+However, limited-scope technicians typically earn less than fully-licensed radiologic technologists due to the lower educational requirements and work responsibilities.
+Technologists and technicians may be able to find employment opportunities in hospitals, physicians’ offices, imaging centers, and other clinical settings.6 Baptist Health, Arkansas Heart Hospital, and Northwest Medical Center are among the medical centers that hire rad techs in Arkansas.
 Imaging centers in the state that employ rad techs include Arkansas Medical Imaging and Open MRI, Mercy Imaging Services, and Prime Medical Imaging.

 Arkansas Radiologic Technologist Salary by Metro Area